mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 RQ2 explores this with a focus on the use of game design patterns, a concept used in both professional and enthusiast settings.

+### Summary of the FOCUS of this thesis - adapting the experience to an academic PhD format

+Creating a design experiment with several interations created not only large amounts of research materials.
+This presented not only challenges of how to prioritise data gathered (Chapter 4), but in addition the rich set of experiences and educational tools created made it difficult to focus the broad experience down into a format suitable for PhD dissertation.

+Decisions to privilege certain aspects were also complicated by a desire to represent a broad picture of the participants experience in the evolving learning design.
+Editing here woudl be a form of deception by ommision.
+While the diverse experience may be

+In addition,  as noted by academic research writing format often skirts detail in favour of analyis and results.
+Hoadley notes "the usual study presents a technology fully formed as if it had risen from the oceans like Venus herself" [@hoadley_creating_2002].
+I address tension using the process of creating a chapter which acts as a design narrative, a process which I explain and justify in Chapters 3 and 4.

+Beyond this chapter however I do prioritise key elements of the experience and disregard large amounts of the data gathered.
+I focus on two main sessions out of twelve recorded, putting to one side completely comparative data using a different coding tool.
+I also dropped a chapter exploring a drama process introduced in the third phase of the design.
+Instead, the main prioritisation is represented in the research questions: that being, the use of gameplay design patterns, and their relationship with emerging paticipant agency.

+Even this more limited focus, still contains a rich interplay of diverse tool use, varied  of and a study of different dimentions of agency shown by participants.
+While this may ask a lot of the reader to follow, it is justifyable due to the complex nature of the learning experiences involved.  dfs

 ## Game making and coding and in schools and formal education

 The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
 There are extensive studies on _game making to learn other subjects_ including maths, biology and chemistry but diverse examples exist.
 Game making can also develop social skills, self-reflection, cultural awareness and a range of technical abilities that allow participation in information society.